StirlingLabs/SphinxDocAction/README.md

-# Sphinx Build Action
+# Sphinx Build Action (composite action)

 [![Build Status](https://travis-ci.org/ammaraskar/sphinx-action.svg?branch=master)](https://travis-ci.org/ammaraskar/sphinx-action)
 [![Test Coverage](https://codecov.io/gh/ammaraskar/sphinx-action/branch/master/graph/badge.svg)](https://codecov.io/gh/ammaraskar/sphinx-action)

+This is the [composite variant](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action) of [ammaraskar/sphinx-action](ammaraskar/sphinx-action).
 This is a Github action that looks for Sphinx documentation folders in your project.
 It builds the documentation using Sphinx and any errors in the build process are bubbled up as Github status checks.
+This [composite variant](https://docs.github.com/en/free-pro-team@latest/actions/creating-actions/creating-a-composite-run-steps-action) allows you to combine the sphinx-build/linting action with more complex build workflows.
+Since the use of the `uses` keyword is not yet available for composite actions (see [actions/runner/issues/646](https://github.com/actions/runner/issues/646)) this action does not install python or any other dependencies.
+Therefore, you have to make sure all the dependencies ([python](https://www.python.org/), [Sphinx](https://www.sphinx-doc.org/en/master/) and your package) are correctly set up in previous steps.

 The main purposes of this action are:

 * Run a CI test to ensure your documentation still builds.

 * Allow contributors to get build errors on simple doc changes inline on Github without having to install Sphinx and build locally.

 ![Example Screenshot](https://i.imgur.com/Gk2W32O.png)

 ## How to use